Pipeline Guide

 Technical Details: - Model: Stable Diffusion 3.5 Large or Large-Turbo - Type: Tiled (uses hexagonal projection) - VRAM: ~12-16GB - Processing: Sequential or batch modes - Speed: Turbo is very fast, Large is moderate

-Features: - ✅ Model selection (Turbo for speed, Large for quality) - ✅ LoRA support (SD3-specific LoRAs) - ✅ Cardinal direction prompts (6 directions) - ✅ Native 1024×1024 resolution support - ✅ Template-based hexagonal tiling - ✅ Auto-scheduler switching (Turbo vs Standard) - ❌ No negative prompt (SD3 doesn't use them effectively) - ❌ No ControlNet (not supported)
+Features: - ✅ Model selection (Turbo for speed, Large for quality) - ✅ LoRA support (SD3-specific LoRAs) - ✅ Cardinal direction prompts (6 directions) - ✅ Native 1024×1024 resolution support - ✅ Template-based hexagonal tiling - ✅ Auto-scheduler switching (Turbo vs Standard) - ❌ No negative prompt (SD3 architecture doesn't use them effectively) - ❌ No ControlNet (not supported)

 When to Use: - Want latest SD technology (MMDiT architecture) - Need fast iteration with Turbo mode - Want quality mode for final renders - Don't need negative prompts - Have 12-16GB VRAM available